sylph01/project-asmr-slides/README.md

-# Adventures in the Dungeons of OpenSSL
+# Adding Security to Microcontroller Ruby